The Benefits of Building a Garden Room Office

 30-second commute

-Of course, some people have absolutely no room in the house for a suitable workspace, so instead will hire an office space or frequent cafes and Wi-Fi spots.
+Of course, some people have absolutely no room in the house for a suitable workspace, so they will instead hire an office space or frequent cafes and Wi-Fi spots.
 Not only can this begin to add up in rental fees and daily coffee expenses, but there is also the cost and time needed to travel to a different location.
-By investing in a garden room as an office you’ll have a 30-second commute, no rent to pay and much cheaper hot drinks!
+By investing in a garden room as an office, you’ll have a 30-second commute, no rent to pay and much cheaper hot drinks!

 Have it your way